Misho506/ust-test/README.md

 ## Next task

-Work on the reponsive css with the '@media (min-width: $breakpoint) {}' View of the favorites, edit/delete
+Work on the view of the favorites, edit/delete